evolutionlandorg/governance/README.md

 `function setLock(uint256 _lock)`
 * set land vote rate, this is the additional vote power for landlord `function setLandVoteRate(uint256 _landVoteRate)`
-* set reward distribution, only distributor has the right to reward `function setRewardDistribution(address _rewardDistribution)`

 ##### For contract SnapshotProxy
 * set teller if the teller address changed